HARJOT-SINGH-GIT/Image_forgery_detection/README.md

 Image Forgery Detection using ELA(Error Level Analysis) 'forging_images.ipynb' use to create your own dataset of forged images

+'image_forging.ipynb' to detect the forged images

+DataSet used - CASIA dataset

 # List of forging techniques
 forging_techniques = [
     copy_move_forgery, splicing, image_retouching,